jfswitzer/AcousticMonitoringApp/README.md

 -  home-page.ts
 -  AndroidManifest.xml

-3. Copy the 'tasks' folder from this repo into the 'src' directory
+3. Copy the 'tasks' folder from this 'AudioMoth9' into the 'src' directory
 4. install the same plug-ins as before